efrain-perez/pokeapi/README.md

 This will start a server on port `8080` and you can access going to `localhost:8080` on any browser.

 ## Running with Minikube
 To run our application on a Kubernetes cluster, we're going to user Minikube.
 Follow [this guide](https://kubernetes.io/docs/tasks/tools/install-minikube/) if you don't have it.
+I suggest running minikube with the VirtualBox driver.
 Aditionally we're going to need the ingress plugin, which can be enabled by running this command:
 ```
 minikube addons enable ingress
 ```